FAQ - Frequently Asked Questions

 When two equal magnetic poles repel each other, however, the one magnet disturbs the parallel alignment of the molecular magnets in the other magnet.
 This renders both magnets a little weaker.
 If you pull them far enough apart, however, they regain their original order and therefore their original strength.

 With increasing distance between two magnets, the molecular magnets are hardly impacted by the other magnet anymore.
 The attraction is then almost equal to the repulsion (see table below).

-A numeric example with our largest disc magnet S-45-30-N confirms: The attraction (blue) of a magnet is slightly stronger than the repulsion (pink).
-At a distance of 4 cm, the attractive as well as the repulsive force are at approx. 5 kg.
+A numeric example with our large disc magnet S-45-30-N confirms: The attraction (blue) of a magnet is slightly stronger than the repulsion (pink).
+At a distance of 4 cm, the attractive, as well as the repulsive force, are at approx. 5 kg.